 Normally for breakfast I eat a bowl of oatmeal sweetened with maple syrup and topped with fresh banana and some toasted nuts, seeds, or coconut.
 If I have blueberries, those might go in, but it’s almost always banana.

 I’ve been making a lot of healthier banana bread lately, and I decided I needed to do a granola take on it.
-I adapted this recipe from my Almond Coconut Chia Seed Granola recipe by adding in one medium mashed banana.
+I adapted banana granola recipe from my almond granola recipe by adding in one medium mashed banana.

-In fact, this banana chocolate chip granola was not only crispy, it was downright clumpy — just the way I love it.
+In fact, this banana granola was not only crispy, it was downright clumpy — just the way I love it.
 Those big clusters are perfect for snacks, or eating a few fistfuls before you get any in the bowl.

 You do that too, don’t you?

 The granola was in extra big clusters this time around because I didn’t stir it while it baked.
 I can honestly say I’ll never, Never, EVER stir granola again.

-This granola smelled just like banana bread while it baked, which to me is one of the best aromas on the planet.
+This banana granola smelled just like banana bread while it baked, which to me is one of the best aromas on the planet.
 The banana flavor is mild in the granola itself, but it really helped sweeten things up.

 I also tossed in some walnut pieces for a nice, nutty crunch, which really played up that banana bread thing.
 And more sliced banana for serving — yes!
 The more banana the better.

-More granola love:
+More granola recipes you’ll love:

-Homemade Honey Granola by Cooking on the Front Burner
+Honey Granola by Cooking on the Front Burner

 - 3 cups old fashioned rolled oats*

-- ¾ cup walnut pieces (or your favorite nut)
+- 3/4 cup walnut pieces or your favorite nut

-- 2 tablespoons chia seeds (optional)
+- 2 tablespoons chia seeds optional

 - 2 teaspoons ground cinnamon